Gerald M. Loeb

 Gerald Martin Loeb (July 24, 1899 – April 13, 1974) was a founding partner of E.F.
-Hutton & Co., a renowned Wall Street trader and brokerage firm.
+Hutton & Co., a renowned Wall Street trading and brokerage firm.
 He was the author of the books The Battle For Investment Survival and The Battle For Stock Market Profits.
-Loeb promoted a view of the market as too risky to hold stocks for the long term in contrast to well known value investors.
+Loeb promoted a view of the market as too risky to hold stocks for the long term, in contrast to well-known value investors.
 He also created the Gerald Loeb Award, given annually for excellence in various categories of financial journalism.

-He was married to the former Mrs. Rose Lobree Benjamin.

 Early life

 Loeb was born to Dahlia H. Levy and Solomon E. Loeb on July 24, 1899, in San Francisco, California.
 His brother, Sydney, was born on December 14, 1903.
 Solomon was a wealthy wine merchant from New Orleans.
 Dahlia was the daughter of Herman M. Levy, a wealthy merchant who made his fortune selling goods to miners during the California gold rush and the Comstock Lode silver rush in Nevada.